Thank you for reading our post, please rate this article at the end.

 - Stop retracting your slide out when you hear a snapping, cracking, or popping sound

-My RV Slide Out Isn’t Level with the Rest of the Camper; Is this normal?
+My RV slide-out isn’t Level with the Rest of the Camper; is this normal?

 No, that’s not normal.
 The slide-out should be level, or at least close to level with the rest of the camper.
 If it’s extremely out of angle, it needs adjustment.
 Don’t adjust it.
 I repeat, don’t adjust it or put anything underneath the slide to help level it.
 You could make things worse.
 Instead, take it to a professional.